jeffreyhanson/raptr/cran-comments.md

 Dear CRAN maintainers,

 Thank you very much for reviewing this submission.
 This submission contains an update for the raptr package that is currently available on CRAN.
-Specifically, the update removes the raster package as an update,
+Specifically, the update removes dependencies for raster and rgeos packages in anticipation of their retirement later this year.
+These dependencies have been replaced with the sf and terra packages.

 Cheers,